collectionspace/Tools/node-cspace-scripts/README.md

 ```
 sudo npm install -g bunyan
 ```
-# Executing a Script
+## Executing a Script

-Scripts reside under the scripts directory.
+Scripts reside under the `node-cspace-scripts/scripts` directory in the Tools repository.
 Execute a script using the Node.js executable, for example:

 ```
+cd Tools/node-cspace-scripts
 node scripts/PAHMA-1353/createComponents.js
 ```